robaa12/EgyEast-Desktop-App/README.md

 ### Run the Java Program:
 Locate the extracted files and navigate to the directory containing the EGYEast application.
-Double-click on the executable file (e.g., EGYEast.jar) to launch the application.
+Double-click on the executable file (e.g. , EGYEast.jar) to launch the application.
 Follow the on-screen instructions to complete the installation process.

 ### Include Database File: